odkr/lpassh-add/MANUAL.rst

 WHERE TO STORE PASSPHRASES IN LASTPASS
 ======================================

 You need to store the passphrase for each of your private SSH keys in the "Passphrase" field of a so-called Secure Note of the type "SSH Key".
 You also need to include "ssh" in the name of that Secure Note or in the name of the folder that you place that note in.

-You can change which Secure Notes and folders **lpassh-add** tries by setting the environment variable ``LPASSH_ADD_PATH_REGEX``.
+You can change which Secure Notes **lpassh-add** assumes to describe SSH keys by setting the environment variable ``LPASSH_ADD_PATH_REGEX``.
+``LPASSH_ADD_PATH_REGEX`` is a basic regular expression.
+If the path of a Secure Note matches this expression. **lpassh-add** assumes that it describes an SSH key.
+If you don't set ``LPASSH_ADD_PATH_REGEX``, **lpassh-add** uses the regular expression "ssh".

-You can also make **lpassh-add** try *every* item in your LastPass database to describe an SSH key, by setting ``LPASSH_ADD_PATH_REGEX`` to the empty string ("") or any other regular expression that matches any string.
+You can also make **lpassh-add** assume that *every* item in your LastPass database describes an SSH key, by setting ``LPASSH_ADD_PATH_REGEX`` to a regular expression that matches any string, the empty string (""), for example.
 This is a *bad* idea.
 It's slow.
 It will likely pass passphrases to **ssh-add** that are none of its business.
 And it will likely generate a lot of warnings; these are harmless, however.

 ENVIRONMENT